Series / The New Normal

 - Expy: Ryan Murphy said Bryan and David are based on him and his husband.

 - Evil Matriarch: Jane sees herself as trying to guide her granddaughter and great-granddaughter down the "right" path in life.
 Ironically, despite her self-proclaimed belief in traditional values, good manners are not among those traditions she practices and she is incredibly rude to other people almost all of the time.
-Also racist, homophobic, anti-Semitic and every other known for of prejudice.
+Also racist, homophobic, anti-Semitic and every other known form of prejudice.

 - Flashback: The second episode uses an extended flashback to show us the first meeting of Bryan and David.